elastest/elastest-device-emulator-service/docs/index.md

 host machine.

 # Basic usage
-The Frontend gateway accepts curl requests to return the simulated sensor data posted by MemsIPE and ZigBeeIPE in the JSON format on port 8000.
-The usage is as follows:
+The Frontend operates a gateway which accepts curl requests to return the simulated sensor data posted by MemsIPE and ZigBeeIPE in the JSON format on port 8000.
+All the data that follows are simulated through EDS.

-Curl request to show registered oneM2M IPEs:
+Request to show registered oneM2M IPEs:

 ```shell
 $ curl http://localhost:8000/onem2m/ -s | jq '.'

 {
   "m2m:cb": {
     "ch": [